 Water penetration can cause interior and exterior damage to your home and masonry chimney including:

 - Rotted adjacent wood and ruined wall coverings

 - Deteriorated central heating system

 When chimneys absorb a lot of water, it can mean the brick and mortar may need more frequent repairs.
 Also, during freezing temperatures, the moisture in the brick and mortar expands and contracts, creating small hairline cracks and breaking down the mortar joints, crown, and bricks.
 If left unfixed, the chimney could crumble and/or water has a greater potential of leaking into your home, leading to costly chimney repairs.

-We can seal your chimney to waterproof it against absorbing moisture.
-Our commercial-grade sealer will waterproof your chimney for many years.
+Get a pro to seal your chimney to waterproof it against absorbing moisture.
+Commercial-grade sealer will waterproof your chimney for many years.
 Water protection is the primary concern where brick chimneys are concerned, and our chimney repair services help repair any damage caused from moisture.
-With our sealing service and/or installation of protective features such as chimney caps, flashing, and liners, we are here to help keep your chimney safe from fire and water damage in the future!
+By getting sealing service and/or installation of protective features such as chimney caps, flashing, and liners, you can keep your chimney safe from fire and water damage in the future!